Davis Boulevard Complete Streets

 - Traffic Study: East Davis Boulevard through Davis Islands Village - Barbados Avenue to Chesapeake Avenue

 The public plays an important role in the project development and decision-making process of this study.
 We invite you to get involved!
-We want to hear from you about the concerns, issues, comments, and ideas that you have in order to help us determine the most appropriate conceptual design alternatives for the City of Tampa's Transportation Capital Improvement Projects.
+We want to hear from you about the concerns, issues, comments, and ideas that you have to help us determine the most appropriate conceptual design alternatives for the City of Tampa's Transportation Capital Improvement Projects.